ARM-software/edge-iot-arch-guide/source/Security/SecureStorage/index.md

 ## Hardware options
 ### Storage in normal world only

-In the most simple scenario, as shown in figure 1, a single storage medium is used connect to everything, where EFI variables live on a file within that media and u-boot is compiled to use that file.
+In the most simple scenario, as shown in figure 1, a single storage medium is used connecting to everysingle firmware and software component, which where EFI variables live on a file within that media and u-boot is compiled to use that file.
+From a systemReady perspective, standard interfaces are used therefore ensuring interoperability between sofware modules, however this implementation choice is secure, hence failing to meet PSA requirements.

 | Standard  | Compliancy |
 |-----------|-----|